piwer/jckson/README.md

 jckson is self compiling programming language that self compiles!

-This implies, that every valid jckson programm has a compiler embedded.
+This implies, that every valid jckson program has a compiler embedded.